Methil: Overview

 Prior to the Reformation when Methil was absorbed into the Parish of Wemyss, it was an independent parish centred around a church situated inland of what is now Methilmill Cemetery.
 In the 17th century, it developed as a coastal village, first with a tidal harbour, thereafter expanding considerably at the start of the 20th century due to a boom in coal mining.

 From 1920 the development of (mainly) council housing caused the town to expand inland to meet up with the formerly separate village of Methilhill and reach the boundaries of Methilmill Cemetery and the site of the ancient parish church.

 Historically, the main industry in the area was coal mining, with most of the coal exported through Methil Docks, which exported over 3,000,000 tons per year between the WW1 and WW2.
 A related development was Methil Power Station (1960), which was sited at the mouth of the River Leven.
 It was eventually demolished in 2011.
 This power station used colliery slurry, which would otherwise have gone to waste.

 Nearby is the new Bayview Stadium, home to East Fife Football Club, previously located more centrally in the town at the corner of Wellesley and Kirkland Roads.

 Facilities

 Methil Docks was particularly significant during World War II for the movement of coal and other resources.
-The docks had a hydraulic power station serving the distinctive coal hoists, all of which were once local landmarks.
+The docks had a hydro electric power station serving the distinctive coal hoists, all of which were once local landmarks.
 The town was traversed by several railways linking the local collieries to the docks, one of which crossed the High Street on an overbridge.
 After the post-war nationalisation of the railways, the coal mines and the docks continued to be linked by the Wemyss Private Railway as well as by British Railways (which had replaced the LNER and the North British Railway).